Morning Routine Hacks to help moms out

 - Have a visual reminder of the things you need to be prepared for that day.
 I have a chalk board in the kitchen with each day and what the kids have on that day so I can quickly remind myself of whether I need to bring the PE kits in or not

-You can make any surface into a chalk board with this self adhesive chalk board paper.
+You can make any surface into a chalk board with self adhesive chalk board paper.
 I have them in my kitchen for the activity planner and for the shopping lists.
+Click on the image to get yours:

 - Once the littles come downstairs don’t let them go back upstairs again.
 They will disappear and get distracted or both!